idvorkin/idvorkin.github.io/_d/SustainableWork.md

 -   Changing culture is a slow process so if I'm new to an organization expect a while for it to kick in.

 ## Organizational change (Sneak peek of post #2)

+Skeptical people expect these processes will be abused, but in all the teams I've instituted it's never been a problem.
+If anything, it encourages a high performing team by encouraging the team to cover each other when folks want time off.

 #### Telling boss to stop having meetings after 4